foundersandcoders/Node-Shell-Workshop/README.md

 Try outputting the contents of `index.html` in the public folder of this repo to the terminal to see what it looks like.

-Inside `cat.js` write a program that when called like this from the terminal `node path_to_cat.js path_to_file.extension` will output the contents of that latter file to the terminal.
+Inside `cat.js` write a program that when called like this from the terminal

+`node path_to_cat.js path_to_file.extension`

+will output the contents of that latter file to the terminal like `cat`.

 You will need the `process` object and the `fs` module.

 ### exercise 2 - ls

-`ls` is a command that when called will output the names of all the files in the directory it was called from to the terminal.
+`ls` is a command that when called will output the names of all the files and directories in the directory it was called from to the terminal.
 It is called like this:

 `ls`

 Try using `ls` from the root of this repo to see what it looks like.

-Inside `ls.js` write a program that when called like this from the terminal `node path_to_ls.js` will output the names of all the files in the directory you called from to the terminal.
+Inside `ls.js` write a program that when called like this from the terminal `node path_to_ls.js` will output the names of all the files and directories in the directory you called from to the terminal.

-Calling `node ls.js` from the root of this repo should print:
+Calling `node ls.js` from the lesson1 folder of this repo should print:

 `cat.js   grep.js   ls.js   public   `

 Calling `node ../ls.js` from the public folder should print:

 `grep.scm   index.html   solutions.js   `, etc.

+Don't worry about being exact with the spacing, just print them on the same line with some spacing.

 *Hint: you're going to need the method `process.cwd()` to access the directory your node command was called from.
 (You can't say I'm cryptic!).*